ane/ebi/README.md

 * **Interactors** manipulate entities.
 Their job is to accept requests through the boundaries and manipulate application state.
 Interactors is the business logic layer of the application: interactors *act* on requests and decide what to do with them.
 Interactors know of request and response models called **DTOs**, data transfer objects.
 Interactors are **concrete** implementations of boundaries.

-Additionally, there is one particular specialized boundary called an *entity gateway*.
+Interactors can *interact* with other services through gateways.

-* **Entity gateways** are *internal* unexposed components that interactors depend upon for their program logic.
-An internal database is an entity gateway, a web service that interactors need is an entity gateway.
-The distinction between a boundary, of which a gateway is a specialized abstraction, is that boundaries are usually visible to the outside world, or they are often *the* link to the outside world, but gateways are totally invisible to the end user.
+* **Gateways** are boundaries not part of the delivery interface that interactors depend upon for their program logic.
+These are useful for abstracting external interfaces.
+A database layer or a webservice are abstracted behind boundaries, and they behave exactly like other boundaries.
+The only difference is in exposure: boundaries are usually visible to the outside world, but gateways are completely inaccessible via the API.

 # Request and Response Lifecycle for Interactors